 Goodbye Claude, Hello Pi!

 We all know the struggle.
 We reach limit after limit when using tools like Claude.
 It’s a fantastic tool, and it has done many great things for me already.
-But whenever I start working with Claude, I usually always reach the limit within the first hour or two.
-While it increases my productivity as the excuses we keep making for ourselves are mostly resolved by AI, it also decreases it by the frequent limit bottleneck.
+AI takes away every excuse to not get things done.
+But hitting the limit every hour or two takes that momentum right back.

-After the third time of hitting my limit, I started looking in the direction to work with local LLM’s.
-When I found that you can make Claude Code work with local LLM’s I was beyond excited.
+After the third time of hitting my limit, I started looking into local LLMs.
+When I found that you can make Claude Code work with local LLMs I was beyond excited.
 But as I didn’t have any experience at that time with that, I quickly found out that this was not a golden goose after all.

 A few more limits later, I found Pi.
 And I’ve never looked back at Claude Code.